Welcome to today's edition of the Rush 24-7 podcast.

 Two-tier tax plan.

-How's it gonna do this?
+How's it going to do this?

-Now remember Mayor Bloomberg, who opposed this at one point, I don't know where he stands on it now.
+I don't know where he stands on it now.

-But Mayor Bloomberg, way back when said, Look, we got eight million people live here, they're 40 or 50,000 taxpayers, families, what have you, that pay so much in tax that they essentially support the city.
+There are 40 or 50,000 taxpayers, families, what have you, that pay so much in tax that they essentially support the city.

-Even if if 5,000 of them leave, we've got a huge problem.
+He said, even if 5,000 of them leave, we've got a huge problem.

 We just can't run out there and keep raising taxes on the rich.

-The governor, Mr. Patterson didn't hear him.
+The governor, Mr. Patterson, didn't hear him.

-It's not just people earning over 500,000 a year that are going to get hit.
+It's not just people earning over $500,000 a year that are going to get hit.

-A uh lower tier tax increase would increase taxes by 14.5% for single people between 250 and 500,000 a year, and for married and joint filers earning 300,000 to 500,000.
+A lower-tier tax increase would increase taxes by 14.5% for single people between $250,000 and $500,000 a year.

-Uh taxpayers now hit the current top rate of 6.85% when their incomes reach sixty five thousand dollars.
+And for married and joint filers earning $300,000 to $500,000, taxpayers now hit the current top rate of 6.85% when their incomes reach $65,000.

-The Patterson plan would tax top-tier earners at eight point nine seven percent, the second-tier earners at seven point eight five percent.
+The Patterson plan would tax top-tier earners at 8.97%, the second-tier earners at 7.85%.

-Uh with that happens also in April.
+That happens also in April.

 But I want you to see if you can follow something here.

-At the same time, the Obama administration is moving directly against one of the industries that pays people that much to limit their bonuses, to limit their salaries, to limit how much they can pay, be paid, and to limit how they can run their businesses.
+At the same time, the Obama administration is moving directly against one of the industries that pays people that much to limit their bonuses, to limit their salaries, to limit how much they can be paid, and to limit how they can run their businesses.

-I'm telling you, these people have been paying a lot of tax freight.
+These people have been paying a lot of tax freight.

 Because folks, it's axiomatic.